Adopting Mastercard Installments May Help You Boost Sales & Revenue

 Mastercard Installments will move products, encourage customer loyalty, and build consumer confidence.
 In Mastercard’s words, “provide access to and support from a new suite of APIs at each step of the BNPL journey, from installment calculation to multiple repayment options.”

 Overall, BNPL is a boon to eCommerce in general.
-When 83% of your market has expressed a desire for more businesses to feature installment payment options, it is wise to consider how your company can benefit from that demand.
+When 83% of your market has expressed a desire for more businesses to feature installment payment options, it's wise to consider how your company can benefit from that demand.
+It's also no surprise that Visa has recently unveiled their own BNPL platform called Visa Installments.

 All of this sounds great.
 However, there are a few potential downsides to the platform.
 Mastercard encourages merchants and lenders to be aware of these factors and plan for them accordingly.